fuzzballb/UdacityRFlearningProject1/README.md

             agent.step(state, action, reward, next_state, done)
 ```

 6. Now we know which state we where in, the action we took, the reward we got, the next state we are in and if we are done.
 This information is stored in the replay buffer.
-If there are engough experiences in the replay buffer, we can start to learn from these experiences in batches.
+If there are enough experiences in the replay buffer, we can start to learn from these experiences in batches.

    *Dqn_agent.py*